Fanny (musical): Plot

 Fanny is a young woman whose childhood love, Marius, leaves her to go to sea as a sailor for five years.
 His father Cesar, a tavern owner, disowns him.
 After his departure, Fanny discovers she is pregnant.
-Under pressure from her mother, she marries Panisse, an older man whose delight at having an heir prompts him to keep the boy's illegitimacy a secret.
-Marius returns on his son's first birthday to claim both him and Fanny, but he is turned away by Cesar, who is Panisse's best friend.
-As the years pass the boy, now 13, longs to go to sea like his father, and runs away to join him.
-This is too much for the now-ill and aged Panisse.
-Marius brings the boy back to fulfill Panisse's dying wish for Marius and Fanny to be together.
+Under pressure from her mother, she marries Panisse, an wealthy older widower, whose delight at having an heir prompts him to keep the newborn boy's illegitimacy a secret.
+Marius returns on his son Cesario's first birthday to claim both him and Fanny, but he is turned away by Cesar, who is Panisse's best friend.
+As the years pass Cesario, now 13, longs to go to sea like his father, and runs away to join him.
+This is too much for the now ill and aged Panisse.
+Marius brings Cesario back to fulfill Panisse's dying wish for Marius and Fanny to be together.

-The role of Acolyte was originated by (then) child actor Gary Wright who went on to become a successful musician and is best known for his highly popular 1976 hit single, "Dream Weaver".
-While still in the show, Wright replaced Lloyd Reese in the role of Cesario (Fanny's son).
+The role of Acolyte was originated by then-child actor Gary Wright who went on to become a successful musician and is best known for his highly popular 1976 hit single "Dream Weaver".
+While still in the show, Wright replaced Lloyd Reese in the role of Cesario.